How we're driving real, sustainable environmental change.

 Strong governance and transparent reporting are key to improving our environmental performance.
 We are committed to meeting and exceeding our reporting requirements and believe that by being open about where we are, we can lead material change.

 As a firm, we are certified to the international standards for Environmental Management (ISO14001) and Energy Management (ISO50001).
 Both of which create a framework to help us embed environment and energy into our operations and ensure continual improvement.
+We have also been awarded a Platinum EcoVadis medal (2022) for our integrated sustainability principles and management system, which places our firm among the top one percent of companies assessed.

 To demonstrate our environmental credentials to our clients, alongside thousands of investor cities, companies and regions, we submit annual disclosures to the Climate Disclosure Project.
 In 2020, we were awarded an A- rating for our disclosure and were recognised as a CDP Supplier Engagement Leader too.
 This global climate change disclosure helps us to remain abreast of regulatory and policy changes, recognise and manage risks and identify new opportunities for improvement.
 In addition, we report against the Streamlined Energy and Carbon Reporting (SECR) requirements, which includes information on our emissions, our annual energy consumption and our energy efficiency projects.